 Afghanistan, Allah, Anger, Arts, Balochistan, Balochistan Liberation Army, Balochistan Pakistan, Current Issues, Death, Happiness, Hate, India, Islam, Life, Man, Men, Pakistan, Recomendations, Soviet Union, Uncategorized, United States, Victory, war, Wars, Wife, Wisdom, Woman, Women, World, Youth

 To revenge Pakistan for its involvement in Afghanistan, Russian KGB started its interest and covert operations in Balochistan.
-Turkmen writer Tariq Saeedi maintains that," during the Russo-Afghan war, the Soviet Union was surprised by the ability and resourcefulness of Pakistan to generate a quick and effective resistance movement in Afghanistan.
+Turkmen writer Tariq Saeedi maintains that,” during the Russo-Afghan war, the Soviet Union was surprised by the ability and resourcefulness of Pakistan to generate a quick and effective resistance movement in Afghanistan.
 To punish Pakistan and to answer back in the same currency, Kremlin decided to create some organizations that would specialize in sabotage activities in Pakistan.
 One such organization was BLA (Balochistan Liberation Army), the brainchild of KGB that was built around the core of BSO (Baloch Students Organization).
 BSO was a group of assorted left-wing students in Quetta and some other cities of Balochistan”.

 - Three killed in Balochistan (nation.com.pk)